Medicare Tax Rate 2023

 The self-employed are responsible for paying both the employee share as well as that of the employer.

-Unlike Social Security taxes, there is no limit on how much of your income is subject to Medicare taxes.
+Unlike Social Security taxes, Medicare doesn't limit on how much of your income is subject to Medicare taxes.
 The Medicare tax rate applies to all earned income and taxable wages, and there is no minimum income required to be subject to Medicare taxes.

 In fact, higher earners pay an Additional Medicare Tax of 0.9% on all earned income above $125,000 (married and filing separately), $200,000 (single, head of household or qualifying widow or widower with dependent child) or $250,000 (married and filing jointly).
 So if you make $150,000 per year and are married and filing separately, you will pay the standard 1.45% on the first $125,000 of your income and 2.35% (1.45% plus 0.9%) on the remaining $25,000.

 Only employees pay the additional 0.9%.
-The Additional Medicare Tax does not apply to employers.
+The Additional Medicare Tax in 2023 does not apply to employers.

 The Medicare tax rate is determined by the IRS and is subject to change.
 To calculate the Medicare tax, multiply your earnings by 0.0145.
 So if your biweekly pay is $2,000, your Medicare tax will be $29 (2,000 x 0.0145 = 29).